UnrealEngineHTML5/Documentation/Platforms/HTML5/HTML5.md

 ![ActionRPG.jpg](Images/ActionRPG-resize514x289.jpg "ActionRPG.jpg")

-The following link will allow you to play an HTML5 version ofÂ Action RPG right in your web browser.Â
+The following link will allow you to play an HTML5 version of Action RPG right in your web browser.

 [Action RPG in HTML5](https://epiclearningresources.000webhostapp.com/ActionRPG/ActionRPG-HTML5-Shipping.html)